 One option, especially if is cold and snowy outside, is to just stay indoors in some new sexy (or comfy) pajamas and have a marathon movie day.
 Make a list of your favorite heart-warming films and enjoy watching them, one after another.

 Or choose a TV series that you’ve been longing to watch from beginning to end.
-“24”, “Breaking Bad”, “Homeland” or “Heroes” – there are so many choices.
+“Grace and Frankie”, “Breaking Bad”, “Homeland” or “The Crown” – there are so many choices.
 Personally I love the TV series “Sherlock Holmes”, but you may want to choose a comedy series or a foreign film with subtitles to practice your new language skills.